xhd0612/GaussianRoom/README.md

 ```

-## 📝 LICENSE

 ## 📜 Acknowledgement

-Thanks to excellent open-source projects like [3dgs](https://github.com/graphdeco-inria/gaussian-splatting) , [neus](https://github.com/Totoro97/NeuS), [neuris](https://github.com/jiepengwang/NeuRIS), and [gaussianpro](https://github.com/kcheng1021/GaussianPro), the open-sourcing of this work is a small contribution back to the open-source community.
+Thanks to excellent open-source projects like [3dgs](https://github.com/graphdeco-inria/gaussian-splatting), [neus](https://github.com/Totoro97/NeuS), [neuris](https://github.com/jiepengwang/NeuRIS), and [gaussianpro](https://github.com/kcheng1021/GaussianPro), the open-sourcing of this work is a small contribution back to the open-source community.

 ## 🖊 Citation

-If you find this project useful in your research, please consider cite:
+If our work is helpful to your research, please consider citing:

 ```
 @article{xiang2024gaussianroom,